How to Be an Independent Contractor

 Independent contractors have the knowledge, experience, and skillset to provide specific goods and services to clients.

 - Digital writer

 Depending on your line of work and location, you may need to obtain a business license before providing services as a contractor.
 A business license is a government permit granted by your local government.

-Most states do not require a business license to become an independent contractor within the US.
-However, some state laws, such as Washington’s, require all independent contractors to register business licenses.
+Most jurisdictions do not require a business license to become an independent contractor.
+However, some US state laws, such as Washington’s, require all independent contractors to register business licenses.

 Depending on your vocation, you may also need specific licensing to prove you are trained and certified in your field of work.
 Workers in the following vocations will likely require licenses: